Treatments of male pattern baldness

 Plastic surgery, transplant, scalp reduction and flap-surgery are alternative male pattern baldness treatments that can offer cosmetic improvements Although they offer immediate satisfaction in terms of improved self-esteem and confidence, they are potentially intrusive, expensive, and will most likely require a repeat procedure as time goes on.

 Propecia is an FDA-approved baldness treatment, which is proven to treat male pattern hair loss on the vertex (top of head) and anterior mid-scalp area (middle front of head) in men.
 Finasteride, an active ingredient of Propecia, can halt male pattern baldness in 99% of men, and generate significant regrowth in 66% of users.

 Can I buy male pattern baldness treatment online?

 Only men suffering from male pattern baldness should buy Propecia online.
 When you buy your medication, you will need to fill in an online consultation form.
 This will be checked over by one of our team of doctors.
 If they feel that you are safe and suitable for this treatment, they will issue a prescription.
-Our pharmacy will then dispatch the medication for overnight delivery.
+Our pharmacy will then dispatch the medication for next day delivery.